 Analyzing Delta Air Lines's Unusual Options Activity

-On Wednesday, shares of Delta Air Lines (NYSE:DAL) saw unusual options activity.
-After the option alert, the stock price moved up to $43.47.
+Delta Air Lines (NYSE:DAL) shares experienced unusual options activity on Thursday.
+The stock price moved up to $44.22 following the option alert.

 - Option Type: SWEEP